Maayanshani25/valkey-glide-wiki/migration-ioredis.md

 <summary><b style="font-size:18px;">MGET</b></summary>

 The `MGET` command retrieves the values of multiple keys from Valkey.
+todo
+Note:
+          In cluster mode, if keys in `keys` map to different hash slots, the command will be split across these slots and executed separately for each.
+          This means the command is atomic only at the slot level.
+If one or more slot-specific requests fail, the entire call will return the first encountered error, even though some requests may have succeeded while others did not.
+          If this behavior impacts your application logic, consider splitting the request into sub-requests per slot to ensure atomicity.

 - In **ioredis**, `mget()` accepts multiple string arguments.
 - In **Glide**, pass an array of strings.